Beyond Model Base Retrieval: Weaving Knowledge to Master Fine-grained Neural Network Design: Methodology

-The major challenge in solving Eq.~\eqref{eq:optimal_tweak} arises from the lack of prior access to true modification gains $\Delta P_t^u(\Delta \theta)$ on the unseen task $D^u$ before testing, making direct optimization intractable.
-Our key motivation is that tasks exhibiting consistent modification gains for local architecture tweaks likely share similar modification landscapes.
-Therefore, we propose to approximate $\Delta P_t^u(\Delta \theta)$ by weaving observed modification gains $\Delta P_t^i(\Delta \theta)$ from benchmark tasks $\mathcal{D}^b=\{D^i\}_{i=1}^N$.
-Intuitively, the true modification gain on $D^u$ is linearly correlated to the observed modification gain on $D^i$, conditioned by the high task similarity, which is formally defined as follows: \begin{definition}[Task Similarity via Modification Consistency] Let $D^u$ be an unseen task, and let $\mathcal{D}^b = \{ D^i \}_{i=1}^N$ be a set of benchmark tasks with known performance over a model space $\Theta$.
-For a given model $\theta_t \in \Theta$ and any 1-hop modification $\Delta \theta_t$, we define task similarity $\mathcal{S}(\cdot, \cdot)$ such that if $\mathcal{S}(D^u, D^i)$ over a threshold $\delta$, then the performance gain on $D^u$ and $D^i$ is linearly consistent:
+The major challenge in solving \cref{eq:optimal_tweak} is that the true gain $\Delta P_t^u(\Delta\theta)$ on $D^u$ is \emph{unobservable before execution}, making direct optimization intractable.
+Our key insight is that tasks with \emph{consistent local modification behavior} tend to share similar refinement landscapes.
+Therefore, we propose to approximate the gain on $D^u$ using fine-grained gain evidence observed on benchmark tasks $\mathcal{D}^b=\{D^i\}_{i=1}^N$. \begin{definition}[Task Similarity via Local Modification Consistency] Let $D^u$ be an unseen task and $\mathcal{D}^b=\{D^i\}_{i=1}^N$ be benchmark tasks with known evaluations over a model space $\Theta$.
+For a current architecture $\theta_t\in\Theta$ and a 1-hop modification $\Delta\theta$, we define a task similarity $\mathcal{S}(\cdot,\cdot)$ such that when $\mathcal{S}(D^u,D^i)\ge \delta$, the modification gain on $D^u$ is locally consistent with that on $D^i$:

-where $\Delta P_t^i(\Delta \theta) = P(\theta_t + \Delta \theta, D^i) - P(\theta_t, D^i)$, $\gamma_{i,t}$ is a scaling factor representing the expected transferability from $D^i$ to $D^u$, and $\epsilon_{i,t}$ captures unmodeled discrepancies. \end{definition} Empirically validated in Sec.~\ref{sssec:assumption_validation}, this formulation implies that task model queries with high task similarity exhibit predictable modification behavior, enabling accurate performance forecasting without direct testing.
-To fully exploit this idea, we theoretically reformulate the problem in Def.~\eqref{def:optimal_tweak} as an adaptive query problem over task-similarity views of the model knowledge base $\mathcal{K}$ by weaving fine-grained modification knowledge $\Delta P_t^i(\Delta \theta)$ across the known benchmark tasks in $\mathcal{K}$: \begin{definition}[Knowledge Weaving for Model Refinement] Given an unseen task $D^u$, a current model $\theta_t$, and a curated model knowledge base $\mathcal{K}$ with task-similarity views $\mathcal{S}(\cdot, \cdot)$ covering historical performance records of architecture modifications across multiple benchmark tasks $\mathcal{D}^b = \{ D^i \}_{i=1}^N$, the adaptive query selects the optimal architecture modification $\Delta \theta_t^*$ maximizing the woven performance gain at iteration $t$:
+where $\Delta P_t^i(\Delta\theta)=P(\theta_t+\Delta\theta,D^i)-P(\theta_t,D^i)$, $\gamma_{i,t}$ captures transfer scaling from $D^i$ to $D^u$, and $\epsilon_{i,t}$ models residual discrepancy. \end{definition} This definition formalizes a \emph{gain-consistency view} of transferability: high similarity implies that local edits have predictable effects across tasks, which is later validated in \cref{sssec:assumption_validation}.
+Based on \cref{def:task_similarity}, we reformulate the refinement objective as \emph{adaptive retrieval by gain weaving}. \begin{definition}[Knowledge Weaving for Adaptive Retrieval] Given an unseen task $D^u$, a current model $\theta_t$, and a model knowledge base $\mathcal{K}$ that stores modification evidence across benchmark tasks $\mathcal{D}^b=\{D^i\}_{i=1}^N$, the optimal modification $\Delta\theta_t^*$ is selected by maximizing the \emph{woven expected gain}: